1tony0/Codebase-RAG/README.md

 **Problem Statement**

 LLMs trained on fixed datasets can quickly become outdated as the internet and information evolve.
-For example, a GPT-3 model trained in 2023 might not be able to answer questions about events that happened in 2024.
+For example, a GPT-3 model trained in 2023 might not be able to answer questions about events in 2024.

 **Solution**